awesome-panel/awesome-panel/README.md

 [<img src="https://holoviz.org/assets/param.png" height="75">](https://param.pyviz.org)
 [<img src="https://holoviz.org/assets/colorcet.png" height="75">](https://colorcet.pyviz.org)

-## Contribute
+## 🎁 Contribute

 GitHub [Issues](https://github.com/MarcSkovMadsen/awesome-panel/issues) and [Pull requests](https://github.com/MarcSkovMadsen/awesome-panel/pulls) are very welcome!

-If you believe Awesome Panel is awesome and would like to join as a Core Developer feel free to reach out via [datamodelsanalytics.com](https://datamodelsanalytics.com)
+### 🔗 Contribute an Item to the Awesome List

-### How to Contribute an Item to the Awesome List
+Do as much of the below as possible.

-Open a [Feature Request](https://github.com/MarcSkovMadsen/awesome-panel/issues) on Github describing the item.
+- Open a [Feature Request](https://github.com/MarcSkovMadsen/awesome-panel/issues) on Github describing the item.

-If possible make a PR to the [awesome_list.yml](application/pages/awesome_list/awesome_list.yml) file.
+- Make a PR to the [awesome_list.yml](application/pages/awesome_list/awesome_list.yml) file.

-### How to Contribute an App to the Gallery
+### 🖥️ Contribute an App to the Gallery

 Do as much of the below as possible.